+INFORMATION SECURITY

+Introduction

-INFORMATION SECURITY Introduction We're all responsible for protecting information from deliberate, accidental or unauthorised access, and from being altered, destroyed or disclosed.
+We're all responsible for protecting information from deliberate, accidental, or unauthorised access, and from being altered, destroyed, or disclosed.
 This applies to information held electronically (soft copy), on paper (hard copy), or in our minds (have knowledge of).

 Sharing information and ideas within National Gas is great for our business and allows us to make the most of information technology.
 But there are risks.

+If our confidential or sensitive information falls into the wrong hands, it could be used to damage our (and our partners') reputation and business operations.
+The same applies to confidential or sensitive information we have about our employees, business partners or suppliers.

+Principles

-If our confidential information falls into the wrong hands, it could be used to damage our (and our partners') reputation and business operations.
-The same applies to confidential information we have about our business partners or suppliers.
-Principles We understand the data classifications and classify information we create and handle.
-We will only share information with those that are entitled to receive it.
-We store and dispose of information in line with our relevant policies.
-We will protect our access to information by having strong. passwords/passphrases, being careful where we have confidential conversations, and keeping our workspace clean.
-We will keep passwords/passphrases confidential and will not share details Dilemma of these with anyone.
+- We understand the data classifications and classify information we create and handle. - We will only share information with those that have a business need and are entitled to receive it. - We store and dispose of information in line with our relevant policies. - We will protect our access to information by having strong. passwords/passphrases, being careful where we have confidential conversations, and keeping our workspace clean. - We will keep passwords/passphrases confidential and will not share details of these with anyone.

+Dilemma

 I know I'm not supposed to share my log-in ID and password/passphrase, but we really need to get this work done while I'm on holiday.

 What should I do?

 You cannot share your log-in ID or password/passphrase.
 The reason you must never share your log-in ID and password/passphrase is simple - if you do this, you're effectively allowing someone else to 'be you' on our systems, and that's not acceptable under any circumstances.

 You are expected to act responsibly whenever you log on to our systems.
 If you reveal your log-in details to someone else, you're breaking that trust.

 If you know there is going to be a problem, contact IT as soon as possible and explain the situation.
 They will then start working on a secure solution for you.
 You can also utilise the new O365 collaboration tools to share documents securely.

+FAQs

-FAQs What do we mean by 'information'?
+What do we mean by 'information'?

 Information covers all forms of written, printed, verbal and electronic material.
-It includes information that: you talk about or hear in meetings; originates from informal discussions or conversations; is saved on storage media (for example, disk, memory stick or hard drive); is held on a computer/mobile device; is being sent over communications lines including Instant messages, Skype chat, Teams chat, What's app, iphone texts, Yammer etc; is held in digital, graphic, text, voice or image format; and is held in an electronic form on your personal devices.
-Am I allowed to access O365 (including MS Teams and Outlook) on my personal device?
-Yes, as long as you are connected to a secure network.
+It includes information that:

+- you talk about or hear in meetings; - originates from informal discussions or conversations; - is saved on storage media (for example, disk, memory stick or hard drive); - is held on a computer/mobile device; - is being sent over communications lines including Instant messages, Skype chat, Teams chat, What's app, iPhone texts, Yammer etc; - is held in digital, graphic, text, voice or image format; and - is held in an electronic form on your personal devices.

+You may also hear the term 'data' used, which is sometimes used interchangeably with 'information'.